 They bolted towards the back exit.
 It was a stone archway, well hidden behind the keep.
 It lacked a gate and he always used it with his da and ma when they would go fishing or camping.
 There was a small pond southwest, towards Falreath, his favorite, favorite place… Haming felt the sting of tears as he ran, but he stopped it.
 They were gone now and he had to be stronger than a cub.
 He had to be a bear.
 He swallowed the pain away and gritted his teeth.

 Make me proud, he heard his da’s voice.

 He willed his legs faster, only for Gunnar to grab him, nearly making him fall on his arse.
 “Stormcloaks!
 By the gate.
 Shit.”
-Haming barely caught a glimpse of a small group of Stormcloak soldiers, now free from their binds and armed, crouching against the stone wall before Gunnar dragged him behind a singed building where they hid, trying to inch closer.
+Haming barely caught a glimpse of a small group of Stormcloak soldiers, now free from their binds and fully armed, crouching against the stone wall before Gunnar dragged him behind a singed building where they hid, trying to inch closer.
 “Stay still.
 I’ll have a look.”
 Haming froze while Gunnar peaked from their hiding place and then spit, hiding again.
 “The Jarl.
 He’s there.”